RobGibbens/ResilientServices/post/post.md

 ###Work offline##

 Unlike desktop applications, our mobile apps are expected to have some functionality while disconnected from the network.
-The worst thing that we could do would be to crash when we try to make a network request.
-The best thing that we could do would be to continue working so that the user didn't even notice that the network was down.
+The worst thing that we could do is to crash when we try to make a network request.
+The best thing that we could do is to continue working so that the user didn't even notice that the network was down.

 ####Connectivity####
 > Install-Package Xam.Plugin.Connectivity